Eating a healthy diet is important for both physical and mental wellbeing. It gives your body the nutrients it needs to grow, repair, and work well.

 - small amounts of foods high in fat and sugar.

-We offer some suggestions to help with eating problems that commonly affect people who are living with lymphoma, including guidance on food safety if you are neutropenic.
-We also have some basic advice if you have a sore mouth as a side effect of treatment.
-Speak to a member of your medical team before making any changes to your diet.
+We offer suggestions to help with difficulties that commonly affect people who are living with lymphoma, including guidance on food safety if you are neutropenic.
+We also offer basic tips if you have a sore mouth as a side effect of treatment.

 Loss of appetite or feeling full quickly

-If you find it difficult to eat enough, you may find the following tips helpful:
+If you find it difficult to eat very much, you may find the following tips helpful:

-- Drink at least 30 minutes before your food to avoid filling up right before you eat.
+- Don’t drink anything at least 30 minutes before your food to avoid filling up just before you eat.

 - Serve your food on a smaller plate – a large plateful can be off-putting.